Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 functional programming (FP) I stumbled upon a challange related to the [expression problem](http://c2.com/cgi/wiki?ExpressionProblem).
 Let's say you write a platform game with different types of enemies.
-They all have respond to certain actions, like being jumped on, in distinct ways etc. We want to be able to store them together in a homogeneous list, so we give them a common base class.
+They all have to respond to certain actions, like being jumped on etc., in distinct ways.
+Also, we want to be able to store them together in a homogeneous list, so we give them a common base class which defines their interface.
 The according class diagram to this could look as follows:

 ```
              ---------